-Many of out oxygen concentrators are similar or close to similar.
+Many of our oxygen concentrators are similar or close to similar.
 With so many great portable oxygen concentrators to choose from, and with all of the great features and perks, it can be a hard decision.
-To help break down the information between the buyers guides and reviews, we like to help make our customers' decisions a little easier by putting them next to each other.
+To help break down the information between the buyer's guides and reviews, we like to help make our customers' decisions a little easier by putting them next to each other.

 Size and Weight Comparisons

-The G2 is 7.25 lbs and the EverGo is 8.5 pounds.
-The G2 is a little lighter than the EverGo, because the EverGo is accommodating for 1 pulse dose setting higher than the G2.
+The G2 is 7.25 pounds, and the EverGo is 8.5 pounds.
+The G2 is a little lighter than the EverGo because the EverGo is accommodating for 1 pulse dose setting higher than the G2.
 With more settings and features usually comes more weight.
 Still, the EverGo isn't much heavier, and they are both nice and light and easy to carry around.

 If you need a pulse dose setting of 6, or one is 0.5 increments, the EverGo would be the one you need between these two.
 If you need less than that, continue reading for the other comparisons.

 The EverGo is 12, by 8.5 by 6 inches and is much like carrying around a handbag that is full of a few choice books.
 The G2 is 10.7, by 9.5, by 3.9 inches and is like carrying around a couple of encyclopedias stacked on top of each other.
 Both concentrators come with a wheeled cart and carry bag, although many people prefer to just use the carry bag because the concentrators are pretty light.
 We also want to accommodate for those with arthritis or back problems, so we include the cart as well in our standard packages.

 Battery Duration and Charge Time